Notifications from Aflac

 Traditionally, employers have offered a slate of standard benefits: major medical, dental, vision and life insurance.
 Today’s employees want those benefits plus expanded options, such as supplemental insurance, that they can pick and choose based on their life circumstances and concerns.

-How to keep your best people: Offer robust benefits options and give employees the
+How to keep your best people: Offer robust benefits options and give employees the opportunity to opt in or out

 Personalized benefits are a great recruiting and retention tool.
-Offering supplemental insurance can help since half of all American workers have high anxiety about health care costs that go beyond what their health insurance covers.5
+Offering supplemental insurance can help since 54% of all American workers have high anxiety about health care costs that go beyond what their health insurance covers.5

 Then: Facilitate professional development.